-The media logic as we know might be dead, but it’s quickly being replaced by a new logic.
+The media logic we know might be dead, but it’s quickly being replaced by new logic.
 We must speed up our digital transformation processes — or risk PR going out of style.

-The new online media logic is potentially even more powerful than the traditional mass-media logic that we’ve grown accustomed to.
-Everyone with internet access is several steps closer to real mass influence — all the while special interests will be able to circumvent traditional gatekeepers and speak directly to their sometimes massive audiences.
+The new online media logic is potentially even more potent than the traditional mass-media logic that we’ve grown accustomed to.
+Everyone with internet access is several steps closer to real mass influence — all the while, special interests will be able to circumvent traditional gatekeepers and speak directly to their sometimes massive audiences.

 What is media logic?

-As technology shifts to digital and news cycles becomes shorter, journalists might begin to favour news stories that can be produced faster and faster.
+As technology shifts to digital and news cycles become shorter, journalists might begin to favour news stories that journalists can produce faster and faster.

-For example: A national newspaper should ideally produce news reports from all parts of the country — that’s how it should work.
-However, due to commercial imperatives, new distribution models, and changes in consumption behaviours, the newspaper might lean towards producing journalism closer to where the reporters work, where most paying readers live, and rely more heavily on click-baiting.
+For example, a national newspaper should ideally produce news reports from all parts of the country — that’s how it should work.
+However, due to commercial imperatives, new distribution models, and changes in consumer behaviours, the newspaper might lean towards producing journalism closer to where the reporters work, where most paying readers live and rely more heavily on click-baiting.

 In a mass media-centric society, there are few senders and many recipients.
 Hence, the senders’ agenda will affect the many.

-In a network-centric society, we are all senders and recipients at the same time.
-Marshall McLuhan stated the idea that the media has a tendency to amplify the human body; telephone is an amplification of your ears and a notebook an amplification of your memory.
+In a network-centric society, we are all senders and recipients simultaneously.
+Marshall McLuhan stated the idea that the media tends to amplify the human body; the telephone is an amplification of your ears and a notebook an amplification of your memory.

 Networked media is displacing human-to-human relations and group dynamics across both time and distance in a way that we can’t even begin to see the full extent of.

-There are various examples of why the traditional thinking around how media works must be updated.
+There are various examples of why we must update the traditional thinking around media works.
 And even more important, is there such a thing as an “ideal” state for networked media?
-Services like Google and Facebook are literally designed to amplify word-of-mouth mechanics, but can virality (effect) ever replace newsworthiness (idea) without something essential getting lost along the way?
+Services like Google and Facebook are designed to amplify word-of-mouth mechanics, but can virality (effect) ever replace newsworthiness (idea) without something essential getting lost along the way?

-The media landscape has shifted from being engineered and automated to become more of a mindless organism that, somewhat paradoxically, is becoming indistinguishable from the typical irrationalities of human group behaviour.
+The media landscape has shifted from being engineered and automated to becoming more of a mindless organism that, somewhat paradoxically, is becoming indistinguishable from the typical irrationalities of human group behaviour.

-Personally, I don’t think so.
-We have encountered big media shifts before and even though these shifts fundamentally changed the way our society works, we survived and we adapted.
+I don’t think so.
+We have encountered significant media shifts before, and even though these shifts fundamentally changed how our society works, we survived and adapted.